graph command#

 When graph

-command is called without the --srv
+command is called with the --drawio

 Mermaid#